authormedia/mybooktable/readme.txt

 = 1.2.8 =
 * Fixed a bug that was causing Genre, Author, and Series pages to not work properly with certain themes
-* Added Opt-in page for the Amazon and Barnes & Noble buy button to clarify our affiliate system
+* Added Opt-in page for the Amazon and Barnes & Noble buy button to clarify the affiliate system
 * Many more bug fixes and tweaks

 = 1.2.6 =